Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Results

-Finally, we inject blocks with golden evidence into inputs of Claim-Dissector$_{LARGE}$ \textbackslash{}w HE at random positions and measure its performance (\mbox{suffixed} [OR]).
-We observe that items missed by retrieval are not just noisy examples and are still beneficial to the system performance.

 \item[Ablations.]
-We ablate components of the Claim-Dissector (CD) in Table~\ref{fig:ablations}.
+We ablate components of Claim-Dissector (CD) in Table~\ref{fig:ablations}.
 Firstly, we resort to single-task training.
-We drop veracity classification (VC) loss or relevance classification (RC) loss from the training.
-We observe an overall trend --- single-task model performs better to multi-task model.
+We drop veracity classification (VC) objective $\log\operatorname{P}({y})$ or relevance classification (RC) objective $\mathcal{L}_R$ from the loss.
+We observe an overall trend --- single-task model performs slightly better to multi-task model.
+The advantages of multi-task model, however, lie in its efficiency and ability to provide explanations between per-evidence relevances and final conclusion.
+Next, we observe that dropping the~$\mathcal{L}_2$ objective doesn't affect the performance significantly.
+Further, we study the effect of hyperlink expansion (HE) and the effect of multi-head (MH) attention layer.

-Next we analyze the effect of dropping the~$\mathcal{L}_2$ loss from the total objective.
-We observe no significant difference on FEVER, but we observe large drop in accuracy on FEVER$_{MH}$.
-The experiments show large variance (std~$\pm 2$)\footnote{Another set of 3 checkpoints had A~$73.4$ on FEVER$_{MH}$.}.
-We hypothesize that while~$\mathcal{L}_2$ loss doesn't seem cause any damage to performance on average, the model could be focusing on different dataset cues in each training run.
-We seek to further investigate the phenomena in future revisions of this work.

-Further, we study the effect of hyperlink expansion (HE) and the effect of multi-headed (MH) attention layer.
 As expected, hyperlink expansion dramatically increases performance on FEVER$_{MH}$.
-The multi-headed attention also brings marginal improvements to results on FEVER.
-However, contrary to our expectations, the effect of MH layer on FEVER$_{MH}$ is not significant.
+The multi-head attention also brings marginal improvements to results on FEVER.
+However, contrary to our expectations, there is no effect of the MH layer on FEVER$_{MH}$, the improvements happened in non-multihop part.
+Additional experiments with CD on HoVer dataset (Appendix \ref{app:hover_res}) confirm this, CD does not work well on examples with cross-article multihop evidence.
+Improving cross-article reasoning was not our aim, and we leave the investigation to our future research.